History of Mexico–United States relations: 1920–1940

 Under President Cárdenas, Mexico in 1934-40 expropriated three million acres of agricultural land owned by 300 Americans.
 Its worth was a matter of debate: between $19 million and $102 million, but nothing was paid.
-Roosevelt settled the matter in 1938 quietly.
+Roosevelt settled the matter quietly in 1938.
 He refused to aggressively intervene in Mexican agrarian disputes in order not to disrupt trade.
 He was sympathetic to Mexican president Cárdenas's agrarian reform program, as was ambassador Josephus Daniels.
 On the other hand, Secretary of State Cordell Hull was antagonistic.

 World War II

 Bracero Program workers arriving in Los Angeles, CA, 1942.

-When the U.S. did enter World War II, it negotiated an agreement with Mexican President Manuel Avila Camacho to be allies in the conflict against the Axis powers.
+When the U.S. entered World War II, it negotiated an agreement with Mexican President Manuel Avila Camacho to be allies in the conflict against the Axis powers.
 The U.S. bought Mexican metals, especially copper and silver, but also importantly implemented a labor agreement with Mexico, known as the Bracero Program.
-Mexican agricultural workers were brought under contract to the U.S. to do mainly agricultural labor as well as harvesting timber in the northwest.
-The program continued in effect until 1964 when organized labor in the U.S. pushed for ending it.
-In 1940 Roosevelt appointed Nelson Rockefeller to head the new, well-funded Office of the Coordinator of Inter-American Affairs.
+Mexican agricultural workers were brought under contract to the U.S. to do mainly agricultural labor, as well as harvesting timber in the northwest.
+The program continued in effect until 1964, when organized labor in the U.S. pushed for its end.
+In 1940, Roosevelt appointed Nelson Rockefeller to head the new, well-funded Office of the Coordinator of Inter-American Affairs.
 Anti-fascist propaganda was a major project across Latin America, and was run by Rockefeller's office.
 It spent millions on radio broadcasts and motion pictures, hoping to reach a large audience.
 In addition to propaganda, large sums were allocated for economic support and development.
 Madison Avenue techniques generated a push back in Mexico, especially where well-informed locals resisted heavy-handed American influence.
-Mexico was a valuable ally in the war; many of the long-standing disputes about oil were resolved and relations were the warmest in history.
+Mexico was a valuable ally in the war; many of the long-standing disputes about oil were resolved, and relations were the warmest in history.
 The usually strident anti-American voices on the far Left were quiet because the U.S. and USSR were allies.
 After years of debate, Mexico sent a small air unit into the war in the Pacific.
 An arrangement was made whereby 250,000 Mexican citizens living in the United States served in the American forces; over 1000 were killed in combat.